sealink/radiant-page_factory-extension/README.md

 ## Some use cases

-In addition to the basic use as way of defining content types, there are some specific cases I want Page Factory to address:
+In addition to the core task of defining content types, there are some specific cases I want Page Factory to address:

 ### Generic pages

 I want to add a one-off page somewhere.
 In the past, generic pages have been catch-all content types with enough parts to fit any use case.
 They're ugly and hard to use.

 I should be able to add a Plain Old Page without setting up a content type first.
-I should be able to add just the parts I need.
-I should be able to use the 'body' part to hold its layout, just like normal Radiant usage.
+I should be able to add only those parts I need.
+I should be able to use the `:body` part to hold that page's unique markup, just like normal Radiant usage.

-### Edge case
+### Edge cases

 There's a page that needs to look or behave just a little differently from others of its kind.
 Instead of making its content type pull double duty, or creating a content type to handle a single page, I should be able to switch this page to a different layout.
 Or use a different page class.
 Or add a single page part to it.

-Page factories shouldn't have an opinion about any of these attributes until you tell it to take action on a page or set of pages.
+Page factories shouldn't have an opinion about any of those attributes until you tell it to take action on a page or set of pages.

 ## Notes on implementation

 +   **Syncing.** There needs to be some way to copy modifications from the factory to the pages in the database.
-Because I'm not exposing these factories in the Admin UI, there's no need to do this in real-time.
-I may take a note from File System Resources and add a rake task that makes sure each page has the proper parts according to its factory.
+Because I'm not exposing these factories in the admin UI, there's no need to do this in real-time.
+I may take a note from File System Resources and add a rake task that syncs each page's parts to the current specification in its factory.

     There may need to be two tasks: one that only adds missing parts (soft sync) and one that both adds missing parts and removes vestigial parts (hard sync.)
-This is obviously incompatible with adding parts on the fly, but so be it.
+The latter is obviously incompatible with adding parts on the fly, but so be it.

-    One workaround would be to make sync tasks ignore Plain Old Pages so that you have at least one type of Page that's always open to modification.
+    One workaround would be to make the sync tasks ignore Plain Old Pages so that you have at least one type of Page that's always open to modification.

 +   **Part inheritance.** I'd like it if parts were inheritable among factories.
 The base factory should get its parts from `Radiant::Config['defaults.page.parts]` and its subclasses should inherit these.
 The parts array has to remain mutable for addition/removal/overrides.

-+   **Modelling.** Initially I really wanted the Page factory to be a non-DB model.
-But I realize that Pages need to retain some association to their initial factory so that we can sync parts as changes are made to the factory.
++   **Modeling.** Pages need to retain some association to their initial factory so that we can sync parts as changes are made to the factory.

     Should it be possible to change a page's factory after creation?
 Ideally, the Factory class is decoupled to the point that there shouldn't be a reason not to.
 Again, flexibility should be preserved wherever possible.